Bowdon, Georgia: Climate

 Bowdon has generally mild winters, with highs averaging in the low to mid 50s and lows around 32.
-Usually there are one or two days each winter when lows drop below 15.
-Snow is infrequent, averaging about 2" a winter.
-Some winters however, experience no snowfall.
+Usually, there are one or two days each winter when lows drop below 15.
+Snow is infrequent, averaging about 2" per winter.
+Some winters, however, experience no snowfall.
 Ice is more common than snow.
 Rainfall is usually plentiful in the winter.

 Although severe weather is not very common, it does happen in the winter.
 The most recent severe weather event occurred on February 26, 2008, when an EF3 tornado hit an area about four miles north of Bowdon.

 The fall and spring months tend to bring the nicest weather, with numerous sunny days.
 Highs in the spring average in the 70s and lows average in the 40s and 50s.
 There is often severe weather in the spring, with occasionally a tornado.
 Fall tends to be the nicest season, with plentiful sunshine and highs in the 60s and 70s.
 Towards the end of fall, lows can drop below 30.

 Summer is often very humid and hot, although the heat is relieved by afternoon thunderstorms which occur almost daily.
-The summer of 2007 was one of the hottest on record with several days of highs above 100.
+The summer of 2007 was one of the hottest on record, with several days recording highs above 100.
 Highs in the summer are generally around 90 with lows in the 60s.

-On May 11, 2008, Bowdon was hit by a series of tornadoes known as the "Mother's Day Storm" with a few reported injuries, but no deaths.
+On May 11, 2008, Bowdon was hit by a series of tornadoes known as the "Mother's Day Storm", with a few reported injuries, but no deaths.

 Demographics

-2020 census

-As of the 2020 United States Census, there were 2,161 people, 1,028 households, and 638 families residing in the city.
+As of the 2020 United States census, there were 2,161 people, 1,028 households, and 638 families residing in the city.